felix-kaestner/dotfiles/README.md

 # `~/.dotfiles`

-This is a collection of my system configuration files I use on several Linux machines and my personal computer, shared here for your and my convenience.
+This is a collection of my system configuration files I use on several Linux and MacOS machines, shared here for your and my convenience.

 > These files are strongly opinionated.